jangroth/aws-certification-notes/solutions-architect-professional.md

   * The latest application revision is installed
   * The new version of the application is started and validated.
   * You can use a load balancer so that each instance is deregistered during its deployment and then restored to service after the deployment is complete.
-  * Only deployments that use the EC2/On-Premises compute platform can use in-place deployments.0
+  * Only deployments that use the EC2/On-Premises compute platform can use in-place deployments.
 * **Blue/green**
   * Instances are provisioned for the replacement environment.
   * The latest application revision is installed on the replacement instances.